StoneStepsInc/fit/README.md

     Note that absolute paths cannot be verified this way because drive letters or leading path separators will fail to match when queried on different platforms.

+  * `-v`

+    Scans the file tree and reports added, modified or changed files.
+This option cannot detect removed files.

+    If a scan number provided as a value, the file tree will be verified against that scan.

 ## Scanning a File Tree